 A little note for the younger bands and singers out there.
-I went to see a promising singer last weekend.
+I went to see a promising singer last weekend (not the guy in the photo – that’s my pal Yves).
 He has a great voice and an even greater talent in using it in any way he wants.
 This was his night, in a small jazz club with a few guests to flesh out the bill.

 As he does not yet have a commercial release, he made the wise decision of singing his own material interspersed with covers.
 First comment: make sure your cover is recognisable, but sufficiently different from the original that people don’t think it’s a karaoke night.

 A musician or two dropped in occasionally, as well as a guest singer.
 Everything was going swimmingly, basically.
 The trouble is, it didn’t stop.
 He announced the last song but didn’t get off the stage after it.
 Mistake.
 Feeling that the audience was enjoying the show, he began to step outside his rehearsed repertoire.
 OK for one song.
 By the second, it was clear his piano chops weren’t quite there.
 So he went back and re-sang an earlier song.
 Mistake.
 Followed by another thing he was working on.
 Mistake.